 Click any word in a definition or example to find the entry for that word

-The free online thesaurus from Macmillan thesaurus is fully integrated into the dictionary entries, giving you a targeted list of synonyms and words related exactly to the meaning you are looking for.
+Our free online thesaurus is fully integrated with the dictionary, so you always get a carefully-selected list of words related exactly to the particular meaning you are looking for.

 Every word, phrase, and individual meaning in the Macmillan Dictionary has a corresponding thesaurus entry, introduced by the symbol .

 Some words (such as happy or stroll) have thesaurus entries giving synonyms for that word.
 Others (such as tennis, apartment, or palm tree) generate related terms, showing you all the words for sports, types of housing, or species of tree.

 To make the thesaurus entries even easier to use:

 The term thesaurus comes from an Ancient Greek word meaning 'treasure trove' or 'storehouse'.
 The Macmillan Dictionary free online English thesaurus is exactly that!
 More than just a list of synonyms, it places each word in context, draws distinctions between similar words and helps you choose just the word you need.